-- A. [FA-250]: Smoke Damper: - Motorized type, 120 VAC, furnished and installed by MC.
+- A. [FA-250]: Smoke Damper: - 1.
+Motorized type, 120 VAC, furnished and installed by MC.
 Fire alarm control and power connections by EC.
 A subscript is used to identify the device with a specific air handler or zone for its sequence of operation.
-Refer to the Operation Matrix and these specifications for complete requirements.

-- B. [FA-251]: Smoke or Fire/Smoke Damper Controller: - 1.
-Provide an enclosure and equipment for interface of dampers with the fire alarm system and temperature control system. - C. [FA-260]: Flow Switch: - Connection to flow switch to monitor fire protection flow switch or discharge output contacts.
+Refer to the Operation Matrix and these specifications for complete requirements. - B. [FA-251]: Smoke or Fire/Smoke Damper Controller: - C. Symbol includes a power connection to the damper [FA-250], a duct smoke detector [FA-122] located within 5'-0" of damper, a remote indicator device [FA-241] associated with the duct smoke detector, and an addressable relay [FA-161] to interface with the power circuit to close the damper upon activation by the fire alarm system.
+[FA-260]: Flow Switch:

+Connection to flow switch to monitor fire protection flow switch or discharge output contacts.
 Normally open dry contacts for fire alarm interface.
-Furnished and installed and MC; wired by EC. - D. [FA-261]: Monitor Switch: - Connection to monitor switch to monitor fire protection system supervisory switches or output contacts.
+Furnished and installed and MC; wired by EC.

+D. [FA-261]: Monitor Switch:

+Connection to monitor switch to monitor fire protection system supervisory switches or output contacts.
 Normally open dry contacts for fire alarm interface.
-Furnished and installed by MC; wired by EC. - E. [FA-263]: Electronic Bell: - 1.
+Furnished and installed by MC; wired by EC.

+E. [FA-263]: Electronic Bell:

 Electronic bell for sprinkler alarm, electro-mechanical type, 120 VAC.
 Furnished and installed by MC.
 Fire alarm control and power connections by EC.

+2.8 INTERNET INTERFACE

+- A. Provide internet interface for fire alarm control panel (Simplex SafeLINC). - B. Interface shall support viewing of system status via remote internet connection and automatic email notifications of system events. - C. Provide programming of interface per the Owner's requirements.

-2.8 WIRING
+2.9 WIRING

 - A. Fire alarm wiring/cabling shall be furnished and installed by the Contractor in accordance with the manufacturer's recommendations and pursuant to National Fire Codes.
 Cabling shall be UL listed and labeled as complying with NFPA 70, Article 760 for power-limited fire alarm signal service.

 - B. Approved manufacturers of fire alarm cable:

 - 1. Comtran Corp.

 - 2. Helix/HiTemp Cables, Inc.

 - 3. Rockbestos-Suprenant Cable Corp.

-- West Penn Wire/CDT.
+- 4. West Penn Wire/CDT.